atmc9/myAngular4/README.md

 * For navigating to a different route in the code, we need to inject the Router : `  constructor( private router: Router) { }       this.router.navigate(['/servers']);     this.router.navigate(['servers'], {relativeTo: this.route} );  // where route: ActivatedRoute injected from constructor. `
 * Routing with Id's:   `{path: 'user/:id' , component: UserComponent}` anything after : is interpreted as id.
 * How to get the dynamic value from router inside the component: ` this.route.snapshot.params['id']`
+* If my component can be created from my same component, then angular does not creates a new component, but if we have the data params that got chnaged, we can access them using

 ### Observables ###